snakeice/dotzilla/README.md

 ## Overview

-Dotzilla is a command-line tool designed to help you manage your dotfiles with a workflow inspired by Git.
+Dotzilla is a Terminal User Interface (TUI) tool designed to help you manage your dotfiles with a workflow inspired by Git.
+It launches an interactive interface by default, and also provides command-line options for scripting and automation.
 It allows you to track, stage, and link dotfiles between a central repository and their original locations on your system.

 ## Features

+- **Terminal User Interface**: Interactive TUI for easy dotfile management
 - **Repository Management**: Initialize and maintain a centralized dotfiles repository
 - **Tracking System**: Add and remove dotfiles from your repository
 - **Staging Workflow**: Stage files before linking, similar to Git's staging area